TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 This project is based on [TuneoutDisplay](https://github.com/zmsaunders/TuneoutDisplay) by [zmsaunders](https://github.com/zmsaunders).

-My version keeps the Raspberry Pi smart display / Home Assistant integration concept, but replaces the original LVA/Home Assistant voice pipeline approach with OpenAI GPT-Realtime speech-to-speech.
+My version keeps the Raspberry Pi smart display / Home Assistant integration concept, but replaces the original voice assistant approach with OpenAI GPT-Realtime speech-to-speech.

 I don't intend for anyone to see this project anyways, I'm just an idiot that doesn't know how to use GitHub and decided to click some buttons.
 Could I have made a private copy of this repo for myself?
 Probably.
 Do I know how?
 Nope.
 If anyone is reading this, I'm sorry lmao.